mcibique/vue-testing-examples/README.md

 }
 ```

-For testing different scenarios (200, 400, 404 status codes) we can use [axios-mock-adapter](https://www.npmjs.com/package/axios-mock-adapter), but there are also other alternatives available (e.g. [moxios](https://www.npmjs.com/package/moxios)).
+For testing different scenarios (200, 400, 404 status codes) we can use [axios-mock-adapter](https://www.npmjs.com/package/axios-mock-adapter), but there are also alternatives available (e.g. [moxios](https://www.npmjs.com/package/moxios)).

 ```js
 import axios from 'axios';